willkoehler/my_blog/_posts/2016-12-20-navigation-experimental-custom-transition-1.md

 Here, `progress` is an "`Animated.Value`" that represents a generic, high-level state that changes over time.
 We can then map (interpolate) this value to an actual visual style property (such as `rotate`).

 Whenever the original value changes, the visual style is updated accordingly.
 You just need to "wire" the animated values together (defining the mapping), and the rest is taken care of automatically.
 All this happens without going through the standard, setState-diff-render cycle in React.
-This removes a lot of overhead and ensures the performance of our animations.
+This removes a lot of overhead to ensure the smoothness of our animations.

 `Animated` can be typically used this way: